 6. Zhang P. A Simple Formula for Sample Size Calculation in Equivalence Studies.
 J Biopharm Stat.
 2003; 13(3): 529–38. doi:10.1081/BIP-120022772.↩︎

-13. ‘The Guy in the Armani suit’ (© ElMaestro, introduced there) is a running gag in the BEBA Forum.
-He (occasionally she) is only proficient in Powerpoint, copypasting from one document to an other, and shouting »You are Fired!« if a study fails.↩︎
+15. ‘The Guy in the Armani suit’ (© ElMaestro, introduced there) is a running gag in the BEBA Forum.
+They are only proficient in PowerPoint, copypasting from one document to an other, and shouting »You are Fired!« if a study fails.↩︎